Skip to content

 No cold welding between plate and screws.

-Screws can pivot freely by ± 15° in all directions for optimal positioning.
+Screws can pivot freely by ± 15° in all directions for intended positioning.

 Self-countersinking adds more depth below the plate for a flush mounted screw and 2 mm deep engagement for the T15 driver.